 Visit the Discovery Centre to find out about commercial accommodation and to make bookings.
 You can also book in person at Monkey Mia.

-For more than 50 years wild Indo-Pacific bottlenose dolphins have visited the shallows at Monkey Mia.
+For more than 50 years, large groups of wild Indo-Pacific bottlenose dolphins have visited the shallows at Monkey Mia.
 This encounter is one of the world’s great wildlife experiences and attracts more than 100,000 visitors a year.

-Today dolphins are only fed according strict guidelines and under supervision of Department of Parks and Wildlife officers to ensure the dolphins continue to hunt and behave naturally.
-Outside this experience it is illegal to approach within 30 metres of a dolphin in the water.
-If you are fortunate to have a dolphin approach you, please remain still and enjoy the experience without touching it.
+Today dolphins are only fed according to strict guidelines and under supervision of Parks and Wildlife Service officers to ensure the dolphins continue to hunt and behave naturally.
+Outside this experience it is illegal to approach within 50 metres of a dolphin in the water.
+If a dolphin comes within 50m of where you’re swimming please exit the water.
+If you’re on the beach and a dolphin approaches in the shallows, please remain on the sand.

 Times for the dolphin experiences depend on if and when the dolphins visit the beach.
 While they are only offered fish during their first three visits between 7:45 am and 12 noon, they often visit the beach outside these times.